homelab-alpha/docs/content/docs/linux/mastering_essential_linux_commands.md

 ## Introduction

-Before diving into the command list, ensure you're familiar with accessing the command line interface (CLI).
+Before diving into the command list, ensure you're familiar with accessing the command-line interface (CLI).
 If you need guidance, consider reviewing a CLI tutorial.

-Accessing the command line may vary depending on your Linux distribution, but it's typically found in the Utilities section.
+Accessing the command-line may vary depending on your Linux distribution, but it's typically found in the Utilities section.
 On Ubuntu, for example, you can open it by pressing `Ctrl+Alt+T.`